If you’ve ever wondered how to make natural dye using food from your kitchen, you’ve come to the right place.

 - Coffee beans = tan, biege, or taupe color

-- Hibiscus petals = soft pink to dusty rose color
+- Hibiscus flower petals = soft pink to dusty rose color

 - Black beans = chalky blue color